ShaunCurtis/Blazr.Clean/Design.md

 We have abstracted the core domain View from the UI.
 All UI interaction with the view class is through the interface.
 We can register a different `IWeatherForecastView` implementation class in the services container and the UI would not know the difference.
 It will work with any class that implements the `IWeatherForecastView` interface.

+### Dependency Management

 ![Clean Design](./clean-design.png)

-The separation of concerns principles are enforced through projects and project dependancies.
-All the application code resides in libraries.
-The applications, in this case Blazor Server and Blazor WASM SPAs, are endpoints.
+Dependencies are enforced through projects and project dependancies.
+Each domain is a library project with tightly controlled project dependencies.

 ## Coding Standards

-I (try to) implement good code practices throughout the solution: principally SOLID and CQRS.
+I (try to) implement good code practices throughout the solution: principally SOLID and basic CQS principles.
 I use coding patterns where appropiate.

 Dependancy Injection is probably the most important SOLID principle to understand and implement in Blazor.
 You'll see it implemented throughout the solution.

 ## Generics and Boilerplating

-Generics let us boilerplate code.
+Generics make boilerplating code possible.
 A common design pattern is:

 1. An `interface` to define the common functionality and abstraction.
 2. An `abstract` base class that implements the interface functionality using generics.